ibm-build-lab/terraform-ibm-cloud-pak/examples/cp4ba/database/README.md

+# DB2 setup for CP4BA

-# This script will set up the database schema on a DB2 database for CP4BA installation
+This script will set up the database schema on a DB2 database for CP4BA installation

 1. Create DB2 Database using the https://github.com/ibm-hcbt/terraform-ibm-cloud-pak/tree/main/examples/Db2